muhammadahmedzaheer/Invoice-Data-Extraction/README.md

 This repository contains the code and data for an automated invoice data extraction project using computer vision and deep learning techniques.

 ## Project Structure
-- `data/`: Contains the dataset used for the project.
+- `dataset`: Contains the dataset used for the project.
-- `notebooks/`: Jupyter notebooks for data analysis and model training.
+- `notebook`: Jupyter notebook for data analysis and model training.
-- `docs/`: Project report and additional documentation.
-- `requirements.txt`: List of dependencies required to run the project.
+- `requirements`: List of dependencies required to run the project.

 ## Getting Started